Skip to main content

 Retry Policy

-If your endpoint fails to respond with a 2xx status code, Cadana retries delivery with exponential backoff:
+If your endpoint fails to respond with a 2xx status code, Cadana retries delivery with exponential backoff: After all retries are exhausted (~3 days), the webhook is marked as failed.

 Best Practices